rackerlabs/rackspace-how-to/content/cloud-servers/checking-running-services-on-linux.md

 - `restart`: The service is rebooting and will start after the process is complete.

-The following example shows how to check the status of `httpd` on CentOS&reg;
-by using the `service` command:
+The following example shows how to check the status of `httpd` on CentOS by using the `service` command:

     $ sudo service httpd status